MENTORING

 Faculty from across the schools and colleges review student submissions based on the following criteria:

-• Student role is specified in the faculty-mentored research or creative project
+- Description of the student role in the faculty-mentored research or creative inquiry project

-Proposals are being accepted on a rolling basis until funds are depleted.
+Proposals accepted on a rolling basis until funds are depleted.

 The Center for Undergraduate Research Experiences (CURE) is soliciting proposals from faculty for undergraduate research assistants to support faculty research and artistic projects!
 Once approved by CURE, these jobs will be posted for students who hold Federal Work Study (FWS) awards in their Pace financial aid packages.